 TNO specializes in researching sustainable technologies and has a great deal of knowledge and expertise in the field of biofuels.
 GoodFuels is a company that specializes in the production of biofuels suitable for shipping.
 Amongst others, the company has developed two biofuels: MDF1-100 (FAME) and MR1-100 (residual).
 These biofuels are made from waste products and are therefore more sustainable than conventional fuels.
 Before onboarding the validation scheme, Goodfuels already experimented or worked with, for example, K-Line, AIDA Cruises and Dutch Heavy Lift company Jumbo Shipping (read about it here).

 In collaboration with GoodFuels, TNO is almost ready to show the results of their validation.
 To show that GoodFuels biofuels MDF1-100 (FAME) and MR1-100 (residual) are sustainable alternatives to conventional fuels used in shipping.
 This will be an important development in the fight against climate change and contributes to the Green Deal objectives of reducing CO2 emissions.
 These results will also be an important commercial step for GoodFuels, as it gives the company the opportunity to introduce its products to the wider European market in a substantiated way, i.e. with an independent research report to convince as yet sceptical potential clients.

 Both biofuels are made from sustainable feedstocks, such as waste vegetable oils and animal fats.
 One of their key benefits is their scalability, as they can be used in a variety of ships, including container ships, offshore installation vessels, cruise ships, inland shipping barges, (large) bulk carriers, car carriers and more.
 Furthermore, shipowners can easily switch to these biofuels without needing to make any major modifications to their vessels.

 Overall, the validation by TNO will bring the shipping industry and maritime supplier GoodFuels a step forward – it helps pave the way for a more sustainable and environmentally-friendly maritime industry.
 Shipowners who switch to these biofuels can benefit from reduced emissions, improved safety and lower operating costs.
-In addition, the role of TNO in the Green Deal validation scheme and the Dutch Maritime Cluster is important for companies that want to show that their sustainable innovations meet the highest standards and contribute to the energy transition.
-Want know more?
-Want to participate in 2023?
-Get in touch with the Innovation Managers of Netherlands Maritime Technology (NMT):